sphinx-contrib/confluencebuilder/doc/tutorial.rst

 By default, this extension will publish any documents to the root of a configured space.
 It can be common for most users to want to publish a documentation set as children of an already existing page.
-To take advantage of this feature, a user will want to define a ``confluence_parent_page`` option in their configuration file.
+To take advantage of this feature, a user will want to define a :lref:`confluence_parent_page` option in their configuration file.
 For example:

 .. code-block:: python